lab1092/blender-manual_ja/manual/composite_nodes/types/color.rst

 Alpha
-   Click the :guilabel:`Alpha` button to make the mix node use the Alpha (transparency) values of the second (bottom) node.
+   Click the *Alpha* button to make the mix node use the Alpha (transparency) values of the second (bottom) node.
 If enabled, the resulting image will have an Alpha channel that reflects both images' channels.
 Otherwise, (when not enabled, light green) the output image will mix the colors by considering what effect the Alpha channel has of the base